qio1112/recorder-market-pulse/docs/recorder-backend.md

 ### Scheduling And Startup

 - `ScheduleAlertService`: database-backed scheduler for user record alerts.
 It stores one-time or recurring alert definitions in `alert_schedule`, polls due `next_run_at` rows every 5 seconds by default (`alerts.scheduler.poll-delay-ms`), sends alert emails, records each attempt in `alert_execution`, and rolls recurring schedules forward.
+Recurring alert clock time is interpreted in `application.time-zone`, even if MySQL/JPA reloads the stored timestamp as UTC.
 - `CronService`: reusable job logic for Market Pulse data refresh, market-news record creation, and notifications.
 Scheduling is now handled by database-backed built-in jobs through `JobSchedulerService`.
   - Built-in stock option/data update schedules run weekdays only:
     - `0 5 10 * * MON-FRI`